 WST courses reflect on the theoretical and practical dimensions of diversity.
 Students are encouraged to explore the values associated with scientific culture and to learn to synthesize knowledge across the disciplines, while viewing science and engineering as social and cultural forces that shape relations among women and men.

-For more information regarding the WST minor, visit www.catalog.gatech.edu/programs/minor-women-science-technology.
+For more information regarding the WST minor, visit the WST Minor Page in the Georgia Tech Course Catalog.

 Who Minors in WST?